-- The identified hazards and potential impacts are suitable for the Wandoo Facilities - Hazards are assessed and managed to as low and reasonably practical, and - A management system is in place to support and monitor implementation of hazard controls on a continual basis.
+- > The identified hazards and potential impacts are suitable for the Wandoo Facilities - > Hazards are assessed and managed to as low and reasonably practical, and - A management system is in place to support and monitor implementation of hazard controls on a continual basis.

 The Environment Plan requires review and resubmission at a minimum frequency of five years.
 It addresses the environmental impact from Operations, Well Construction and oil spill response.
 We undertook a comprehensive environmental risk and impact assessment for all our activities within the Wandoo Field.
-In addition, we maintain a comprehensive spill response plan, which is aligned to our spill hazards and operating environment, and we review and test its capability requirements annually.
-NOPSEMA accepted our Operations and Well construction Environment Plans in 2014 and 2017 respectively.
-As part of our commitment, Vermilion provides a summary of the environment plan, including contact information, which can be foundere).
-The Regulator conducts regular inspections to confirm compliance.
-Four inspections were conducted in 2017, with no enforcement action required.
+In addition, we maintain a comprehensive spill response plan, which is aligned to our spill hazards and operating environment, and review and test its capability requirements annually.
+NOPSEMA accepted our Operations and Well Construction Environment Plans in 2014 and 2017 respectively.
+As part of our commitment, Vermilion provides a summary of the environment plan, including contact information, which can be found here).

+The Regulator conducts regular inspections to confirm compliance,